Accidental death and dismemberment insurance (AD&D) pays a lump sum amount in the event of death or dismemberment due to a covered accident.

-In case of dismemberment, that is a loss of any limb, a fractional amount of the insurance is paid to the insured.
-AD&D insurance generally pays for the loss of limb, sight and permanent paralysis.
-The types of injuries covered and the amount paid depend on the package and vary from insurer to insurer, and are explicitly enumerated in the insurance policy.
+In case of dismemberment (defined as a loss of limb), a fractional amount of the insurance is paid to the insured.
+AD&D insurance generally pays for loss of limb, loss of sight or permanent paralysis.
+The types of injuries covered and the amount paid varies from insurer to insurer, and will be explicitly stated in the insurance policy.

-- Death as a result of some sickness
+- Death as a result of sickness

-- Death during a surgery
+- Death during surgery

 - Death resulting from mental or physical illness

-- Drug Overdose death
+- Drug overdose death